dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

   <img src="https://i.imgur.com/fH6Ui7w.png" width="600"/>
 </div>

-When the broken system was exposed, PixelTail’s response was **accuse me of spreading exploits** as justification for its removal. <br>  To be clear, I was not sharing exploits.
-I reported a system that had not worked as intended for the last 5 years, dating back to **before the Arcade even existed**, when everyone was still gambling in the Casino. <br> It’s obvious they didn’t want the flaw publicly documented.
+When the broken system was exposed, MacDGuys response was **accusing me of spreading exploits** as justification for its removal. <br>  To be clear, I was not sharing exploits.
+I reported a system that had not worked as intended for the last 5 years, dating back to **before the Arcade even existed**, when everyone was still gambling in the Casino. <br>

-When I later called him a **liar** for deleting proof and defaming me on his platform, I was swiftly banned from the forum for “Harassment.” [(^6)](https://web.archive.org/web/20250601115047/https://forums.pixeltailgames.com/t/regarding-forum-moderation-leaderboard-ban-report/53402)
+When I later called him a **liar** for deleting proof and painting me in a false light on his platform, I was swiftly banned from the forum for “Harassment.” [(^6)](https://web.archive.org/web/20250601115047/https://forums.pixeltailgames.com/t/regarding-forum-moderation-leaderboard-ban-report/53402)

 <div style="text-align:center;">
   <img src="https://i.imgur.com/cPNa1hw.png" width="400"/>